ChainAgnostic/CASA/README.md

 ### **CASA Meetings**

-The entire CASA gathers every XXX weeks for a meeting (attendance is optional).
+The entire CASA gathers every 6 weeks for a meeting (attendance is optional).
 In this meeting, members:

 - Share progress from existing working groups
 - Propose the creation of new working groups